Want a way to show a mom in your life she is loved? Book a babysitter and give her some much-needed time to herself.

 Parent Map explains, “While the physical workload [is] closer to 50/50, the mental/managerial load [is] more 90/10, with mom bearing the brunt.”

-This mental load refers to everything from choosing birthday presents to scheduling children’s activities and hiring babysitters.
+This mental load refers to everything from choosing birthday presents to scheduling children’s activities and booking babysitters.

 2020 Helped Shift Familial Responsibilities